-(b) The Alternative Loan has a credit quality that is substantially equal to, or better than, the credit quality of a Revenue Secured Loan to that Borrower.
-In determining whether an Alternative Loan meets the requirement, the Department may consult with a financial advisor and may charge the Applicant the reasonable costs of such consultation.
+(b) The alternative loan has a credit quality substantially equal to, or better than, the revenue secured loan credit quality to the borrower.
+The department may consult with a financial advisor and may charge the borrower reasonable consultation costs to determine if an alternative loan meets the credit quality requirement.

-(4) Discretionary Loan.
-The Department will make a Discretionary Loan only to a small community that the Department determines cannot practicably comply with the requirements of subsection (1)(a), (b), (c) or (d) of this rule.
-Discretionary Loans must comply with section (5) of this rule and otherwise be on terms approved by the Department.
-No new Discretionary Loans may be made at any time that the total principal amount of Discretionary Loans outstanding exceeds 5% of the total assets of the Fund.

-(5) Interest Rates:
+(4) Interest rates.

+(a) Effective date.
+The interest rates as specified in this section are effective for all loan agreements executed on or after January 1, 2013.

-(a) Base rate.
-The base rate used in computing the interest rates on all direct loans for a quarter will be based on the average of the weekly state and local government bond interest rates for the preceding quarter.
-This base rate will be the "state and local bonds" entry reported in "Federal Statistical Release, H.15."
-This entry is quoted by the Federal Reserve from the "Bond Buyer Index" for general obligation bonds (20 years to maturity, mixed quality).
+(b) Base rate.
+The department will determine the base rate used in computing the interest rates on all direct loans for a quarter based on the weekly average of state and local government bond interest rates for the preceding quarter.
+This base rate will be the "state and local bonds" entry reported in "Selected Interest Rates, H.15" posted by the Federal Reserve from the "Bond Buyer Index" for general obligation bonds (20 years to maturity, mixed quality).

-(b) Planning Loans.
-The interest rate for planning loans will be equal to 25% of the base rate.
+(c) Planning loans.
+The interest rate for a planning loan will be equal to 25 percent of the base rate.

-(c) Local Community Loans.
-The interest rate for local community loans will be equal to 50% of the base rate.
+(d) Local community loans.
+The interest rate for a local community loan will be equal to 50 percent of the base rate.

-(d) Urgent Repair Loans.
-The interest rate for urgent repair loans will be equal to the base rate.

-(e) Discretionary Loans.
-The interest rate for discretionary loans funded under section (4) of this rule will be equal to 50% of the base rate.

-(f) Proactive Design and Construction Loans (including qualifying wastewater reuse projects).
-Loans for proactive design or construction projects will be made at one of the following interest rates:

-(A) 45% of the base rate (with a maximum repayment period of 10years);

-(B) 55% of the base rate (with a maximum repayment period of 20 years);

-(g) All Other Direct Loans.
-Except as provided in OAR 340-54-0065(12), all other CWSRF Loans will be made at one of the following interest rates:
+(e) All other direct loans.
+Except as provided in OAR 340-054-0065(10), the department will provide the following interest rates for all other CWSRF loans:

-(A) 25% of the base rate (with a maximum repayment period of 5 years);
+(A) 25 percent of the base rate, with a maximum repayment period of 5 years.

-(B) 55% of the base rate (with a maximum repayment period of 10 years);
+(B) 30 percent of the base rate for small communities with less than statewide median household income or 45 percent for all other borrowers, with a maximum repayment period of 10 years.

-(C) 60% of the base rate (with a maximum repayment period of 15 years);
+(C) 35 percent of the base rate for small communities with less than statewide median household income or 50 percent for all other borrowers, with a maximum repayment period of 15 years.

-(D) 65% of the base rate (with a maximum repayment period of 20 years).
+(D) 40 percent of the base rate for small communities with less than statewide median household income or 55 percent for all other borrowers, with a maximum repayment period of 20 years.

-(h) Sponsorship option.
-When the sponsorship option is implemented in conjunction with a construction loan, the resulting reduced interest rate is defined as a rate calculated to approximate the semi-annual payment for a loan obtained to construct the sewage collection system or sewage treatment facility by itself, or a one percent interest rate, whichever is higher.
+(f) Sponsorship option.
+When a sponsorship option is implemented within the scope of a construction loan, the department:

+(A) Will calculate the debt service on the wastewater facility project based on subsection (4)(e) of this rule;

+(B) Will calculate the debt service on a combined sponsorship loan by reducing the interest rate so the debt service on the sponsorship loan equals the debt service as calculated in subsection (4(f)(A) of this rule; and

+(C) May not reduce the resulting interest rate below one percent.

-(i) Bond proceeds that are matching funds for federal capitalization grants may be used to fund direct loans at the interest rates listed in this section.
+(g) Bond proceeds for direct loans.
+The department may use bond proceeds that are matching funds for federal capitalization grants to fund direct loans at the interest rates listed in this section.
 This subsection will not be affected by any change in the source of repayment for matching bonds.

-(6) Interest Accrual and Payment Periods.
-Interest accrual begins at the time of each loan disbursement from the CWSRF to the Borrower.
-All outstanding accrued interest will be included with each loan repayment.
+(5) Interest accrual and payment period.
+Interest accrual begins when the department makes the first CWSRF loan disbursement to a borrower.
+A borrower must include all outstanding accrued interest with each loan repayment.